 Herne Road Cemetery

-So, how do I purchase a plot?
+So, how do I purchase a grave space?

 How do I arrange an interment at Herne Road Cemetery?